Skip to main content

 Ferrari is an expert on Greek philosophy and has written several books on Plato.
 This particular piece of work marks a departure in his research.

-"The book offers a new framework for understanding different ways in which we
+"The book offers a new framework for understanding different ways in

 By Chris Crumrine, Amy Jones-Timoney, Kody Kiser, and Brad Nally